Skip to main content

 Death by Scrolling Game Cover

-Death by Scrolling is a single player hack and slash game.
+Death by Scrolling is a single player hack and slash game with horror, fantasy and comedy themes.
 It was developed by Terrible Toybox NZ and was released on October 28, 2025.
 It received mostly positive reviews from players.

 Welcome to Purgatory, now under new management!
 Death by Scrolling is a rogue-like vertically scrolling RPG where you kill enemies, collect gold, and avoid the Grim Reaper long enough to pay the Ferrymanʼs exorbitant river-crossing fee to the afterlife.